-Explore the best trails near Pagosa Springs with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Pagosa Springs with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Even though there wasn't snow anywhere else, this trail was 90% snow.
 It wasn't very steep, views were amazing, and not very hard to find.
 Other than the snow, the one downside was that we lost the trail and ended up finding a ski resort instead.

 Like others have said the first mile can be kind of uneventful but shortly after begins to be more of a challenge.
 We ended up taking the wrong path near the falls and had to backtrack so pay close attention when you hit the stream crossing.
 Bring plenty of fluids, I drank a small lake on the way in for some reason and don't think I could of comfortably made it back without dunking in the cold waterfall.